jrnd-io/jr/Readme.md

 ## Distributed Testing

-JR can be run as a synthetic data generator for distributed testing.
+JR can be run as a distributed data generation.
-At present the following testing tools are supported:
+At the moment the following testing tools are supported:

 - [k6](./k6/exec/)
 - [locust](./locust/)